On the Complexity of Approximating Multimarginal Optimal Transport: Multimarginal Sinkhorn Algorithm

 Combining Eq.~\eqref{inequality-sinkhorn-OT-second} and Eq.~\eqref{inequality-sinkhorn-OT-third} together with the H\"{o}lder inequality yields

 Combining Eq.~\eqref{inequality-sinkhorn-OT-first} and Eq.~\eqref{inequality-sinkhorn-OT-fourth} yields

 This completes the proof of Eq.~\eqref{claim-sinkhorn-OT-main}. \end{proof} \begin{remark} Theorem~\ref{Theorem:sinkhorn-MOT} demonstrates that the complexity bound of Algorithm~\ref{Algorithm:ApproxMOT_Sinkhorn} is near-linear in $n^m$, which is the number of unknown variable of the MOT problem in Eq.~\eqref{prob:MOT}.
-This is the best possible dependence on $n$ that we can hope for an optimization algorithm when applied to solve the general MOT problem. \end{remark} \begin{remark} We also provide some technical remarks.
-Indeed, the complexity bound has the dependence $m^3$ which seems unimprovable using the current techniques.
-First, the iteration number of Algorithm~\ref{Algorithm:Sinkhorn} is proportional to $m^2$; see Theorem~\ref{Theorem:sinkhorn-iteration}.
-Second, the regularization parameter $\eta$ is necessarily proportional to $1/m$ such that the output returned by Algorithm~\ref{Algorithm:Sinkhorn} can be rounded to an $\varepsilon$-approximate multimarginal transport plan; see the proof of Theorem~\ref{Theorem:sinkhorn-MOT}. \end{remark}
+This is the best possible dependence on $n$ that we can hope for an optimization algorithm when applied to solve the general MOT problem.
+Further, the complexity bound has the dependence $m^3$ which seems unimprovable using the current techniques; indeed, the iteration number of Algorithm~\ref{Algorithm:Sinkhorn} is proportional to $m^2$ and the regularization parameter $\eta$ is necessarily proportional to $1/m$ such that the output returned by Algorithm~\ref{Algorithm:Sinkhorn} can be rounded to an $\varepsilon$-approximate multimarginal transport plan. \end{remark} \begin{remark} Even though~\citet{Benamou-2015-Iterative} has shown that the Sinkhorn-type algorithm can be more efficient in practice than LP solvers, the full theoretical analysis is not given.
+In contrast, our theoretical analysis provides the provably efficient way to solve the MOT problem, demonstrating the importance of the greedy update rule in the Sinkhorn-type algorithm.
+This leads to an algorithmic framework in which each iteration might take $O(n^m)$ number of arithmetic operations in the worst case.
+However, we can develop some efficient subroutines by exploiting the special structure of many MOT problems in practice and show that the required number of arithmetic operations is only polynomial in $m$ and $n$~\citep{Altschuler-2021-Wasserstein, Altschuler-2021-Hardness, Altschuler-2022-Wasserstein}.
+Some of their results are based on both the algorithmic scheme and the theoretical analysis of multimarginal Sinkhorn, demonstrating the fundamental role that our analysis play in understanding the MOT problem. \end{remark}